dpla/black-womens-suffrage/README.md

 ### Install Dependencies

-Once the project is saved, `cd` to `black-womens-suffrage` and run `npm install`
+Once the project is saved, `cd` to your local `black-womens-suffrage` folder and run `npm install`

 ### Start Server

-Then, run the development server: `npm run dev`
+While in your local `black-womens-suffrage` folder run `npm run dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ## Cypress Testing